Flagship case study

 Audit logs

-Public app: models records that would be auditable.
+Public: records that could be auditable.

 Error handling

-Recovery paths instead of silent failure
+Recovery instead of silence

-Public app: focuses on the intended happy path and product structure.
+Public: intended path and product structure.

 Imports